LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-document/1.0/index.md

 ## How to test this API {.govuk-heading-m}

-HMLR has created a test environment for the Attach a Document API.
+HMLR has created a test environment for the Attach a document API.
 We’ve also provided example code to demonstrate what you should expect when developing your own services.

 <ul class="govuk-list">
   <li>